 - Develop artwork.

-Work with your vendor and its provided templates to develop artwork that follows UI visual identity guidelines.
+Work with your vendor and its provided templates to develop artwork that follows visual identity guidelines.
 Some merchandise and apparel examples are shown below.
-If needed, contact firstname.lastname@example.org for additional guidance on artwork development.
+Contact your unit brand manager or firstname.lastname@example.org for additional guidance on artwork development.

 - Submit paperwork.